Updated Edition 8.27.23

 Tell us about your life after graduation….you didn’t ever get a “real” job but instead decided to travel:

 After graduation I went on a course for artists with small businesses run by the Prince's Trust, I thought I was setting up a women’s tailoring business while using my designs for the linings but I met my first business partner, the wonderful Caroline McKenty, and as the course came with a considerable (at the time) travel bursary from the British Council we decided first on Milan, why not? and then, more because we wanted to go clubbing, we flew to New York having gathered up all our friends’ textile portfolios.
 We were clueless, we only knew of Macy's but went to the British Consulate and they gave us a list of fashion companies in New York and we stood on corners putting quarters into payphones, calling calling calling.
 We ended up selling 16 designs on our first trip which for us was fantastic, it paid for itself and we had a fantastic time but initially, we were still going back to our multiple jobs.
 After a few years of going to New York and on to LA and SF, Caroline found love in New York, and MC2 (McManus & McKenty) became Atom…

 How did you turn this into a business?
 What was the evolution of your textile designs?

-At this time I was working multiple jobs, teaching life drawing at Central, colour therapy to hair dressers, fashion Illustration to mature students, working in a women’s heath club, cleaning houses, waitressing and traveling to the States on a regular basis.
+At this time I was working multiple jobs, teaching life drawing at Central, color therapy to hairdressers, fashion Illustration to mature students, working in a women’s health club, cleaning houses, waitressing, and traveling to the States on a regular basis.
 When the restaurant I was working at closed my friend who was doing my accounts pointed out that I didn't need to do multiple jobs to support the business I loved and advised me to take the plunge…

 Do you work with other artists?